demirelo/ftoken-lst-sims/Structural_Solvency_and_Risk_Topology.md

 This report has developed a structural risk framework for comparing floor-backed tokens and Liquid Staking Tokens, with four central conclusions.

-First, floor-backed tokens represent a transformation of risk from market beta into explicit credit and governance decisions.
-By enforcing the solvency invariant $L_f - D \ge P_f S_0$ and treating the floor as a live, fully-backed trading tier, fTOKENs censor downside in the reserve numeraire and move risk into a domain that governance can monitor and control.
+First, floor-backed tokens provide **mathematical downside protection** in the reserve numeraire.
+The floor $P_f = \lfloor(L_f - D)/S_0\rfloor_{\text{tick}}$ is computed programmatically from onchain state, not set by policy.
+The solvency invariant $L_f - D \geq P_f S_0$ is preserved by construction as long as the protocol enforces safe-merge conditions and issues credit only against available headroom.
+Floor-relative VaR in the reserve numeraire is zero by design, with residual risks limited to smart contract failure, reserve rehypothecation losses (if any), and bad debt.

 Second, the Floor Protection Ratio,